Why Gap at CET Japan?

 For meals, take your pick of the city’s many cheap eateries, try out the campus cafeteria, or cook with your roommate at home.
 Grocery shopping is a great way to learn about your local community—local vendors have sustained the neighborhoods for decades.
 Don’t like to cook?
 Don’t worry.
 Japanese grocery stores and konbini (convenience stores) carry a wide variety of ready-to-eat foods.

 Walk through the Pokemon Center with your roommate and see who can name more characters.
 Experience omotenashi, the Japanese art of hospitality.
-Shop for quirky souvenirs—matcha Kit-Kats, anyone?
+Shop for quirky souvenirs—baked sweet potato Kit-Kats, anyone?
 Strike up a conversation with the owner of your favorite ramen shop.
 Find out what makes okonomiyaki an Osakan specialty.
 Hike to breathtaking Minoh Waterfall.
 Take in the colors of the seasons, and soak your feet downstream.

 Activities & Excursions